CharlieS540/MS1-Junior-Club/README.md

 * Invisible hamburger menu.

-The hamburger menu was active as you could see it highlight on google inpect when hovered over.
-To fix this the navbar-dark class was added to make this visable.
+The hamburger menu was active as you could see it highlight on google inspect when hovered over.
+To fix this the navbar-dark class was added to make this visible.
 Bootstrap CDN helped find the solution.

-* Download button wasn't responding with colour change until the letters were hovered over.

-This was an issue as clicking the button did nothing but clicking the letters linked to the pdf.
-This was fixed by adding padding to the a element to cover the button.

 * Navbar title 'Junior Club' wasn't linking back to the home page.